github-gk-aks/production/README.md

 gk-aks-Confidential\Gk-KG

-gk-aks-Confidential\Testing12345
+gk-aks-Digital\Testing12345

 This is a good gk-aks-Confidential repository

-Done with this gk-aks-Confidential\cf-tf-module-ecs
+Done with this gk-aks-Digital\cf-tf-module-ecs

 @gk-aks-Confidential/

-@gk-aks-Confidential-true
+@gk-aks-Digital-true